 - Email: email@example.com

-In addition to serving as the deputy director of the Institute for Public Health at Washington University in St. Louis, Dr. Colditz is the Neiss-Gain Professor in the School of Medicine, chief of the Division of Public Health Sciences in the Department of Surgery, program director of the Master of Population Health Sciences degree program, and the associate director of prevention & control at the Siteman Cancer Center.
-Dr. Colditz is the principal investigator for TREC@WUSTL, an NCI-funded transdisciplinary research center studying the associations between obesity and cancer causes, prevention and survival.
+In addition to serving as the deputy director of the Institute for Public Health at Washington University in St. Louis, Colditz is the Neiss-Gain Professor in the School of Medicine, chief of the Division of Public Health Sciences in the Department of Surgery, program director of the Master of Population Health Sciences degree program, and the associate director of prevention & control at the Siteman Cancer Center.
+He is principal investigator of the Washington University Implementation Science Center for Cancer Control (P50) and the Washington University Participant Engagement and Cancer Genomic Sequencing Center (WU-PE-CGS), NCI U2C.
 He is also the principal investigator of the Siteman Cancer Center’s Program for the Elimination of Cancer Disparities (PECaD), a group that uses community-based partnerships to impact disparities in cancer screening, treatment and survivorship in the region.

-Dr. Colditz has devoted much effort to the application of scientific advances in cancer prevention to broader population programs working with the American Cancer Society and the Massachusetts Cancer Control Program.
+Colditz has devoted much effort to the application of scientific advances in cancer prevention to broader population programs working with the American Cancer Society and the Massachusetts Cancer Control Program.
 He also developed the website Your Disease Risk to assess individual risk and communicate tailored prevention messages to the public.
 The site has continuing media coverage and has received numerous commendations for its standing among health-related websites.
-He also leads a team writing the blog Cancer News in Context.
+He also leads the team that authors the blog, Cancer News in Context.